-The UFC usually hosts fights almost every Saturday with at least one big pay-per-view event each month.
+The UFC usually hosts fights every Saturday with at least one big pay-per-view event each month.
 The promotion hit the ground running in the early part of 2020 with some awesome events, but the subsequent public health crisis led to the postponement of UFC 249 as well as other scheduled fights in April.
 With that announcement, UFC CEO Dana White promised that he would do everything he could to get the fighters back in the Octagon as soon as possible, and even worked with the United Arab Emirates to develop a “fight island” in Abu Dhabi as a safe and private venue for future matches.

 White quickly made good on that promise: The first major event to take place on Fight Island was UFC 251 on July 11, and the bloody action of UFC has been going strong since then.
 Below, we’ve put together a rundown of what to expect for the UFC 2021 schedule as well as a list of which fighters to keep your eyes on, along with a quick guide on how you can watch UFC online with ESPN+.
-We’ll keep adding new information as it becomes available.
-Be sure to keep checking back for the latest scheduling updates.
+We’ll keep adding new information as it becomes available so be sure to keep checking back for the latest scheduling updates.

 How to watch UFC